This is what happens when you choose ———- “no niche”

 Focus on Relationships and your own “happy and inspired attitude”

 Focus on relationships and the trust that is engendered by others getting to know your “style”.
-Giving value and working towards results you are happy with as you evolve As you realise a niche blog doesn’t have to be the only way you can feel your freedom more keenly.
+Giving value and working towards results you are happy with as you evolve As you realize a niche blog doesn’t have to be the only way you can feel your freedom more keenly.
 You can often engender a “happy attitude” and it shows.
 Then so does an “inspired attitude”.
 You won’t have to try so hard.
 Things will naturally flow that much easier.
 Reach out and encourage other bloggers whether they have a niche or not in the form of guest posts also.

 A blog does take on your own personality and attitude.
 Be the best you can be and enjoy where it leads you.
 Let yourself adapt and evolve.